How Long Does It Take To Grow A Beard?

 If you really want to grow a beard it is going to take some work on your part.
 With the right grooming techniques, it might take anywhere from two to six months to grow a normal beard.

-That being said, you also need to know that there are some men that are just incapable of growing a beard, which leads them to seek our beard transplantations.
+That being said, you also need to know that some men are just incapable of growing a beard, which leads them to seek our beard transplantations.

 So, why does the process take so long?
 Well, it really comes down to the hair growth cycle.
 And, this is not just the facial hair growth cycle this is the cycle in which all hair on your entire body is produced.

 Every single hair on your body has to go through three distinct growth phases.

 The Anagen Phase

 The anagen phase is without a doubt the most important of the three phases.
 And, this is because this is the phase when the facial hair will grow the most.

 It can take two to months or longer to reach this phase, but the amount of hair growth that you experience during this stage really depends on your body and genetics.

 If your hair grows faster and thicker than other men then you have that on your side, but if your growth is slower and thinner that doesn’t mean you are ineffectual.

-Keep in mind that the anagen phase for head hair can last as long two to six years.
+Keep in mind that the anagen phase for head hair can last as long as two to six years.
 You really have to be patient and practice the right grooming techniques.